Deep-dsp/myInstagramProfile_Front_End/README.md

 5. Submit a pull request :smile:

 ## Getting Started
 This is a basic HTML with Flex box and Grid layout.
 Some SASS, transitions and JavaScript function.
-If you don't know what any of these are, start here: [www.mozilla.com](www.mozilla.com)
+If you don't know what any of these are, start here: [MDN Web doc](https://developer.mozilla.org/en-US/)

 Clone this to the location of your choice, open in your favourite editor and hack away!